mco-gh/pylearn/content/en/lessons/8 Files/_index.md

 </div>
 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
-<h3 id="Our-programs-have-amnesia">Our programs have amnesia<a class="anchor-link" href="#Our-programs-have-amnesia">¶</a></h3><ul>
+<h3 id="Problem:-Our-programs-have-amnesia">Problem: Our programs have amnesia<a class="anchor-link" href="#Problem:-Our-programs-have-amnesia">¶</a></h3><ul>
-<li>Program variables reside in memory, and main memory is not persistent, so when you close a notebook, or terminate a program running locally, your data disappears.</li>
+<li>Program variables reside in memory, and main memory is not persistent, so when you close a notebook, or terminate a program, those variables disappear.</li>
-<li>Imagine having to re-enter your contact list every time you use your phone.</li>
+<li>Imagine having to re-enter your contact list every time you restart your phone.</li>
-<li>We'll need a way to store and retrieve data.</li>
+<li>We need a way to permanently store and retrieve data.</li>
 </ul>
 </div>
 </div>